tox-dev/tox/docs/index.rst

 - `Invoke <https://www.pyinvoke.org/>`_ is a general-purpose task execution library, similar to Make.
 Invoke is far more general-purpose than tox but it does not contain the Python testing-specific features that tox specializes in.

-- `Nox <https://nox.thea.codes>`_  is a project similar in spirit to tox but different in approach.
+- `nox <https://nox.thea.codes/en/stable/>`_  is a project similar in spirit to tox but different in approach.
 Nox's key difference is that it uses Python scripts instead of a configuration file.
 Nox might be useful if you find tox's configuration too limiting but aren't looking to move to something as general-purpose as Invoke or Make.